University of Maryland St. Joseph Medical Center Notice of Privacy Practices

 We may use and disclose your health information for routine facility operations, such as business planning and development, quality review of services provided, internal auditing, accreditation, certification, licensing or credentialing activities (including the licensing or credentialing activities of health care professionals), medical research and education for staff and students, assessing your satisfaction with our services, and to other healthcare entities that have a relationship with you and need the information for operational purposes.
 We may use and disclose your health information to the external agencies responsible for oversight of health care activities such as The Joint Commission, external quality assurance and peer review organizations, and credentialing organizations.
 We may also disclose health information to business associates we have contracted with to perform services for or on our behalf such as patient satisfaction survey organizations.
 We may also disclose your health information to medical device manufacturers or pharmaceutical companies in order for those companies to carry out their legal obligations to state and federal agencies.

 The facility directory is available so that your family, friends, and clergy can visit you and generally know how you are doing.
 We may include your name, location in the facility, your general condition (for example, fair or stable, or even the death of a person), and your religious affiliation in the facility directory.
 The directory information, except for your religious affiliation, may be released to people who ask for you by name.
 Your name and religious affiliation may be given to a member of the clergy such as a priest or rabbi, even if they don’t ask for you by name.
-You must notify Registration personnel verbally, or the ACRO Privacy Officer in writing (Compliance Department, St. Joseph Medical Center, 7601 Osler Drive, Towson, MD 21204 410-337-1930) if you do not want us to release information about you in the facility directory.
+You must notify Registration personnel verbally, or the ACRO Privacy Officer in writing (Compliance Department, University of Maryland St. Joseph Medical Center, 7601 Osler Drive, Towson, MD 21204 410-337-1930) if you do not want us to release information about you in the facility directory.
 If you do not want information released in the facility directory, we cannot tell members of the public such as flower or other delivery services or friends and family that you are here or about your general condition.

 We may provide communications to you with newsletters or other means regarding treatment options, health related information, disease management programs, wellness programs, or other community based initiatives or activities in which our facility is participating.